Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 }
 ```

 So, to make the `view model`s in the Metrics Web Application well-structured and more scalable, we decided to use the combined approach.
-A Combined approach means that the main idea of using the `view model` is to create a [plain view model](#Plain-view-model) for high-level widgets that consists of low-level widgets or `Flutter` provided widgets and use the [Composite view model](#Composite-view-model) for widgets that consist of other high-level widgets.
+A Combined approach means that the main idea of using the `view model` is to create a [plain view model](#Plain-view-model) for metrics widgets that consists of base widgets or `Flutter` provided widgets and use the [Composite view model](#Composite-view-model) for widgets that consist of other metrics widgets.

 <details>
   <summary>Pros & cons of described approaches</summary>